AaradhyaGitHub/AaradhyaGitHub/FlowBook-About.md

 **Medium-term: Make the profile cards shareable.**

-The real distribution play isn't ads - it's people posting their "grappler profile" on Instagram.
+The real distribution play isn't ads—it's people posting their "grappler profile" on Instagram.
 If I can make it look cool enough (Robinhood-style minimal UI, clean data viz), people will share it.

 Think Spotify Wrapped but for BJJ.
 "This year I logged 240 spars, hit 47 submissions, and my guard game improved 32%."